Laser optics : a complete guide

 - Surface : the better the polishing the higher the transmission through the optics so the lower the absorption.
 Using super-polished elements is one way to improve LIDT.

 - Coating : Anti-reflect coating will improve transmission, in laser optics they are usually sharp focused on a specific wavelength (reflection curve looking like a “V”) in order to achieve the lowest reflection values.
 IBS coating is to be preferred to evaporation coatings as it enables a higher layer density and therefore low water and impurities absorption.

 - Cleanliness : LIDT depends on the surface quality of an optical element, non clean element will deteriorate their damage threshold performances.
 Manufacturing and handling are often done in cleanrooms for high power elements.

 How to measure laser optics LIDT ?

 Measuring LIDT is not straightforward, it is a destructive testing and needs expensive Equipment.

-The process is to apply a laser beam on the optic to be treated and to visually analyse the eventual damage.
+The process is to apply a laser beam on the optic to be tested and to visually analyse the eventual damage.
 Several tests can be conducted on a same optics in order to fine tune the LIDT value.